amirsanni/Video-Call-App/README.md

 - Start Ratchet server by executing `php ws/bin/server.php` from your CLI.
 - Blam!
 Good to go.
 Open the app on two different devices to start chatting.
 - Works best on Chrome, Firefox and the latest versions of Opera desktop browser.
+- Xirsys' free STUN/TURN servers were used.
+If interested, you can get a free account, rename `Server.example.php` to `Server.php` and update it with your free credentials.

 ## Note